 Mark 9:11-13: The return of the prophet Elijah.

 The prophet Malachi had proclaimed that Elijah was to return to prepare the way of the Messiah (Ml 3:23-24).
-This same proclamation is also found in the book of Ecclesiastes (Ec 48:10).
+This same proclamation is also found in the book of Sirach (Ec 48:10).
 Then, how could Jesus be the Messiah if Elijah had not returned yet?
 That is why the disciples asked: “Why do the Scribes say that Elijah must come first?”
 (9:11).
 Jesus’ reply is clear: “I tell you that Elijah has come and they have treated him as they pleased, just as the scriptures say about him” (9: 13).
 Jesus was referring to John the Baptist who was murdered by Herod (Mt 17:13).

 c) Further information: